 - However, glucocorticoids taken by mouth suppress normal immune responses throughout the body and can cause side effects, so healthcare providers use them only when necessary.

 - Your Meg Healthcare Professional will explain these possible risks and side effects when prescribing oral glucocorticoids.

-- Although chronic rhinosinusitis is often caused by inflammation rather than infection, sinus infections can develop and aggravate symptoms.
+- Although chronic rhinosinusitis is often caused by inflammation rather than infection, a sinus infection can develop and aggravate symptoms.

 - As a result, some people need to take antibiotics.

-- It is not unusual to need long courses of antibiotics, lasting several weeks, to fully treat a sinus infection in a person with chronic rhinosinusitis.
+- It is not unusual to need long courses of antibiotics, lasting several weeks, to fully treat an infection in a person with chronic rhinosinusitis.